Photo: Tony Carrick for Bob Vila

 An LED lantern with 100 lumens will light most campground spaces, while between 250 and 550 lumens is an appropriate range for a power outage.
 While 250 lumens is more than enough to illuminate a room, a lantern with higher lumen output will likely be more useful if you need to move outside for any reason.

 Sitting around a campfire in the deep woods, cooking at dusk, reading at night in a tent—all of these activities require different brightness levels.
-As mentioned above, a lantern that can only emit 800 lumens might be too much for some situations.
+As mentioned above, a lantern that emits nothing less than 800 lumens might be too much for some situations.

 For this reason, an LED lantern with different lighting modes or dimmable features is extremely handy.
-Some LED lanterns provide two, four, and even six lighting modes that include white, warm, combination white and warm, super-bright, and emergency SOS modes.
+Some LED lanterns provide two, four, and even six lighting modes, including white, warm, combination white-and-warm, super-bright, and flashing modes.
 LED lanterns with a dimmer switch to adjust the lumens from zero to full brightness offer the most flexibility to suit just about any setting.